[−][src]Attribute Macro pin_project_internal::pinned_drop

 Ideally, it would be desirable to be able to forbid manual calls in

-], but the library cannot do it.
+the same way as [Drop::drop], but the library cannot do it.
 So, by using

 macros and replacing them with private traits like the following, we prevent

-users from calling PinnedDrop::drop
+users from calling PinnedDrop::drop in safe code.

 pub trait PinnedDrop { unsafe fn drop(self: Pin<&mut Self>); }

-This allows implementing [Drop
+This allows implementing [Drop] safely using #[pinned_drop].

-] function just like dropping a type that directly
+Also by using the [drop] function just like dropping a type that directly